 - Surgery: Most doctors will encourage their patients to avoid surgery until their family is complete.
 The most common surgical treatment now is the use of a permanent sling that lies under the middle of the urethra.
 The slings works by providing support to the urethra when you cough, laugh, sneeze or exercise.
 80-90% of women who undergo sling procedures are either cured or show improvement in their incontinence symptoms following surgery.

 There is no time like the present to seek help.
 Gain back your confidence and take the first step by booking your appointment with us today.
-Give us a call at 804.897.2100 or request an appointment online by clicking, here.
+Give us a call at 804.897.2100 or set an appointment online by clicking, here.